Use LLM evaluation tools¶

 When the Evaluation tab is open, you can click Create custom compliance test from anywhere, not just the Compliance tests tab.

-2. In the Create custom test panel, configure the following settings:
+In the Create custom test panel, configure the following settings:

+Setting Description Name A descriptive name for the custom compliance test.
+Description A description of the purpose of the compliance test (this is pre-populated when you modify an existing DataRobot test).
+Test pass threshold The minimum percentage (0-100%) of individual evaluations that must pass for the test as a whole to pass.
 Evaluations The individual evaluations for the compliance test, each consisting of a Name, Metric, Evaluation dataset, Pass threshold, and Number of prompts.
-In addition to the default metrics and evaluation datasets, you can select any evaluation metrics implemented by a deployed binary classification sidecar model and any evaluation datasets added to the Use Case.
+In addition to the default metrics and evaluation datasets, you can select any evaluation metrics implemented by a deployed binary classification sidecar model and any evaluation datasets added to the Use Case. - Click + Add evaluation to create additional evaluations.

-• Click Copy from existing test to copy the individual evaluations from an existing compliance test.
+- Click Copy from existing test to copy the individual evaluations from an existing compliance test.

-3. After you configure the compliance test settings, click Add.
+After you configure the compliance test settings, click Add.
 The new test appears in the table on the Compliance tests tab.

-Manage custom compliance tests
+Manage custom compliance tests¶

 To manage custom compliance tests, locate tests with Custom as the Provider, and choose a management action:

-• Click the edit icon , then, in the Edit custom test panel, update the compliance test configuration and click Save.
+Click the edit icon , then, in the Edit custom test panel, update the compliance test configuration and click Save.

-• Click the delete icon , then click Yes, delete test to remove the test from all playgrounds in the Use Case.
+Click the delete icon , then click Yes, delete test to remove the test from all playgrounds in the Use Case.

-Run compliance testing from the Playground tab
+Run compliance testing from the playground¶

-To access compliance from the Playground tests to run, modify, or create a test:
+To access compliance from the playground tests to run, modify, or create a test:

 Access compliance tests from the blueprints comparison page